2019 Leadership Development Workshop

 The 2019 Leadership Development Workshop (LDW) will meet on Tuesday, June 18 from 9:00 am - 4:00 pm, and on Wednesday, June 19, ending before the 2019 AIESEP Conference gets underway. (https://aiesep2019.adelphi.edu/)

-Contact Brian Culp at if you have questions concerning the Leadership Development Workshop.
+Contact Brian Culp at or Jenna Lorusso, workshop co-planner at if you have questions concerning the Leadership Development Workshop.

 Register early by May 1!
 Space is limited to 50 participants!